Rocky Mountaineer is a luxury train company. It offers railway tours showcasing the beauty of Western Canada between

 Founded in 1990, Rocky Mountaineer is a Vancouver-based tour company that’s popular with tourists.
 Trips usually run from mid-April through to mid-October and feature daytime-only journeys (with hotels provided for overnight stops).
-Trains travel at about 50 km/h, but slow down for picturesque locations.
+Trains travel at about 50 kilometres per hour, but slow down for picturesque locations.

-Guests can choose between four different train routes: First Passage to the West, Journey Through the Clouds, Rainforest to Gold Rush and Rockies to the Red Rocks.
+Guests can choose between four different train routes.
+They are First Passage to the West, Journey Through the Clouds, Rainforest to Gold Rush and Rockies to the Red Rocks.
 Two or more train routes can also be combined to create a Circle Journey (where guests end in the same city that they start in).

-All rail routes can be done in both directions, so folk can either start or end in Vancouver.
+All rail routes can be done in both directions, so folks can either start or end in Vancouver.
 Or, if choosing to do a Circle Journey, guests start and end in the same terminal city of their choice.

 (Note: Details of the different routes and services are subject to change).